Nodal Capacity Expansion Planning with Flexible Large-Scale Load Siting: List of symbols in optimization model

 \subsection{Nomenclature}

 \textbf{Sets} \\ $\calB$: Set of all buses (nodes) in the network.
-Indexed by $b$ (or $i,m,n$ where noted).\\ $\calG$: Set of generation types, indexed by $g$, among which:\\ ~~$\intG$: Types modeled with integer variables (turbine-based).\\ ~~$\contG$: Types modeled with continuous variables (inverter-based).\\ $\calS$: Set of storage types, indexed by $s$.\\ $\calL$: Set of transmission branches, indexed by $\ell$.\\ $\exstL$: Set of existing transmission branches.\\ $\newL$: Set of candidate transmission branches.\\ $\calD$: Set of large-scale load types, indexed by $d$\\ $\calK$: Set of interruptibility tiers of large loads, indexed by $k$\\ $\calT$: Set of periods in a representative horizon.
+Indexed by $b$ (or $i,m,n$ where noted).\\ $\calG$: Set of generation types, indexed by $g$, among which:\\ ~~$\calG^\calN$: Short-hand for nuclear generation type.\\ ~~$\intG$: Types modeled with integer variables (turbine-based).\\ ~~$\contG$: Types modeled with continuous variables (inverter-based).\\ $\calS$: Set of storage types, indexed by $s$.\\ $\calL$: Set of transmission branches, indexed by $\ell$.\\ $\exstL$: Set of existing transmission branches.\\ $\newL$: Set of candidate transmission branches.\\ $\calD$: Set of large-scale load types, indexed by $d$\\ $\calK$: Set of interruptibility tiers of large loads, indexed by $k$\\ $\calT$: Set of periods in a representative day, $\cparen{0,1,\dots,\vparen{\calT}-1}$.
 Indexed by $t$.\\ $\Omega$: Set of scenarios in the uncertainty set of the stochastic optimization problem.
 Indexed by $\omega$.\\

 $\intG$ and $\contG$ constitute a partition of $\calG$, i.e. $\intG\cap\contG=\emptyset$ and $\intG\cup\contG=\calG$.

 \textbf{Index maps} \\ $o(\ell)$: Origin bus (also called `from' bus) of branch $\ell$\\ $d(\ell)$: Destination bus (also called `to' bus) of branch $\ell$\\